nf-core/oncoanalyser/docs/usage.md

 ### Configuring reference data

-All reference data can be configured as needed.
-These are defined in various locations:
+All reference data can be configured as needed, and are defined in the following locations:

 | Reference data          | Filepath                  | Note                                    |
 | ----------------------- | ------------------------- | --------------------------------------- |